adiwg/mdEditor-doc/tutorial/editor-window-parts/edit-window/edit-window-buttons.md

 ### <strong class="btn btn-success btn-xs"> <i class="fa fa-pencil"> </i> Edit</strong> Edit Object

-An 'Edit' button will appear on <span class="md-window">Panel Title Bars</span> and panel objects when the panel object contains more elements than can be presented without creating clutter.
+An 'Edit' button will appear on <span class="md-window">Panel Title Bars</span> of panel objects when the object contains more elements than can be presented in the current window without creating clutter.

-> Clicking the 'Edit' button will navigate you to a new window where the object can be edited.
-In the new window, a button to bring you back to where you initiated the edit will appear at the bottom of the Record Management area.
+Clicking the 'Edit' button will navigate you to a new window where the object can be edited on it's own.
+After making your edits, click the <strong class="btn btn-info btn-xs"> <i class="fa fa-check"> </i> OK</strong> button to bring you back to where you initiated the edit.
+The 'OK' button may appear at the top, bottom, or both of the object edit window.
 As an example of how this works, let's look at the <span class="md-panel">Citation</span>.

 {% hint style='working' %}
   Edit the <span class="md-panel">Citation</span>